navicore/akka-eventhubs/README.md

 # SINK

-The sing requires a stream shape using a case class
+The sink requires a stream shape using a case class

 ```
 case class EventhubsSinkData(payload: Array[Byte],